Peugeot loses ground as Europe car slump continues

 “Downturn prevailed across significant markets,” the association said in a statement, with the UK alone posting strong growth of 10 percent.

-Automotive forecasters and industry executives are hoping tentatively to see European auto demand bottom out and stabilize after what is set to be a sixth straight year of declines to a two-decade low.
+Automotive forecasters and industry executives are hoping tentatively to see European auto demand bottom out and stabilise after what is set to be a sixth straight year of declines to a two-decade low.

 The August contraction was in line with the 5.3 percent combined western European sales decline announced by national industry bodies earlier in the month.